Changissnz/goals/README.md

 and social activism that made
 its way into these social media
 giants, or did these social
-medial giants get into politics
+media giants get into politics
 and social activism?
 The answer
 is subjective.